The Best Makeup Routine for Oily Skin, Tested by a Beauty Editor

 Blotting sheets?
 Don’t know her.

-After 20-something years of trying to convince myself that I had combination skin, I’ve admitted that I am basically an oil slick.
-Because of this, I’ve done a complete overhaul of my beauty routine, using products that treat my acne-prone skin but also keep my excessive overproduction of oils at bay, strategically.
+After 20-something years of trying to convince myself that I have combination skin, I’ve come to accept that I am the human equivalent of an oil slick.
+Because of this realization, I’ve done a complete overhaul of my beauty routine, using products that treat my acne-prone skin while also keeping my excessive oil production at bay.
 Additionally, my makeup routine has completely changed, and I now use products that are guaranteed to keep my face matte, but not lifeless, for a minimum of eight hours every day.

-It’s a balance that has taken some trial and error but has proven to be effective.
-In fact, on a recent trip that I took to Texas, where it was no less than 85 degrees every day, my entire face was completely flawless after a night of bachelorette activities.
+It’s a balance that has taken some trial and error, but it has proven effective.
+In fact, on a recent trip to Texas, where it was no less than 85 degrees every day, my entire face was flawless after a night of bachelorette activities.
 Yes, you read that correctly.
 Allow me to toot my own horn and proclaim: I’ve cracked the code to makeup that stops greasy skin in its tracks.

-Whether you’re a newly-minted member of the oily skin club or you’ve been a cardholder since birth, the products below are the tried and true formulas that keep my face looking flawless, New York City heatwave be damned.
+Whether you’re a newly minted member of the Oily Skin Club or a cardholder since birth, the products below are tried-and-true formulas that keep my face looking flawless, hot weather be damned.

 Once my skincare routine is done, my face is typically glimmering like a star in the night.
 This is when I move onto my complexion makeup.